-Risk assessment procedure Coverage Scale Please explain Comprehensive company-wide risk assessment Direct operations and supply chain All facilities and suppliers A comprehensive risk assessment is completed for all operational areas within the company.
+Risk assessment procedure Coverage Scale Please explain Comprehensive Direct All facilities A comprehensive risk assessment is completed for all operational areas within the company.
 This approach has been taken because an in-depth understanding of all potential risks is necessary to quantify the likelihood and severity of the risk, and to develop mitigation strategies to bring the risks within acceptable levels.
 The risk assessment includes risks to direct operations and potential risk of interruption to supply chain.
-These risk assessments include water related risk, as access to economically viable water is vital.
+These risk assessments include water related risk, as access to economically viable water is vital. company-wide risk operations and and assessment supply chain suppliers

-Please state how frequently you undertake water risk assessments, what geographical scale and how far into the future you consider risks for each assessment
+Please state how frequently you undertake water risk assessments, at what geographical scale and how far into the future you consider risks for each assessment

 Frequency Geographic scale How far into the future are risks considered?
-Comment Annually River basin 3 to 6 years Enerplus' Asset teams review project specifics annually to determine ongoing economic viability.
+Comment Annually Facility 3 to 6 years Enerplus' Asset teams review project specifics annually to determine ongoing economic viability.
 The scale of project review ranges from a single well to larger area water flood projects, within the context of river basin specific concerns.
 Larger water demand projects have correspondingly larger geographic and temporal scales of risk assessment.